-Road construction, reconstruction or other similar improvements encroaching or crossing an open space corridor shall incorporate crossing design features and where appropriate and feasible, provide for alternative roadway design standards.
+The City shall require road construction, reconstruction or other similar improvements encroaching or crossing an open space corridor incorporate crossing design features and where appropriate and feasible, provide for alternative roadway design standards.

 Crossings shall be designed in accordance with the recommendations of the Florida Fish and Wildlife Conservation Commission.